Itz-SwirlZz/season-of-hidden-agenda/HILT-Lore-Entries.md

 ---

-## Ghar’kaan – TACTICAL ENTRY: “Reminder”

-[Recovered from a scorched corner of her field log, ink preserved through soulfire imprint.]

-Kapaar is persistent.

-I’ve been repairing the scope for two hours and he’s still circling like I owe him a flame snack or a hug.

-“You should pet him,” he says.
-“Harth likes you.”

-He says it like Harth is a domesticated beast instead of a grief-wrapped warhead.

-The truth?

-Harth does remember me.
-The way his glow flickered when I approached.
-The way he didn’t brace or flinch.

-That silence?
-It wasn’t fear.
-It was knowing.

-Still… I left a ration cube near his den this morning.

-No sound.
-No growl.
-Just a soft thrum when I walked away.

-> Kapaar asked if he purred.
- I told him no.
- I lied.

----

 ## Ghar’kaan – TACTICAL ENTRY: “He Let Me”

 Recovered from a fractured soulstone shard.
 Entry partially restored from psychic imprint.